 UCL Institute of Child Health

-Nothing specific really, just enjoy the experiemental process of trial and error.
+Favourite thing to do in my job Nothing specific really, just enjoy the experiemental process of trial and error.
 I get super hyper and excited when things work. (eventually!!!)

 I’m working on a condition known as hyperkeratosios which basically means the over production of skin cells.
 This condition is associated with many skin diseases.
 A simple example is eczema which infact is one of the mildest forms of hyperkaratosis associated with skin disease.
 An example of a more extreme condition is Autosomal Recessive Congenital Ichthyiosis (ARCI).
 You should check out pictures on google.